champstank/MNIST_DeepNet/README.md

 **Note:**  You can see from the above our model is predicting with **0.9908% accuracy** when it ends and is not converging.
 We are running lightly with only **12 epochs**.
 If we were digging into the model more intensely we would be testing more epochs, batch_size and learning rate configurations against each other for a better score and would see the model converge.

 <br></br>
-To see what the two **Convolutional Layers** are seeing we can print out the **weights** of each layer and get a feel for what the model is giving value to in each image.
+To see what the two **Convolutional Layers** are seeing we can print out the **weights** of each layer and get a feel for what the model is giving value to in the images.
+The darker the spot the more weight the model is giving those locations to determine image class.

 To plot and view the weights of the first layer we run the following bit of code
 ```python